moson-mo/fileupl/README.md

 # :port will listen on all network interfaces
 listen_address = ":9999"

-# API key for authentication
+# Set a password required for uploading files
-# Leaving it blank will disable auth
+# Leaving it blank will disable password authentication
-api_key = "changeme"
+password = "changeme"

 # Path to the directory where files are being stored
 directory = "/tmp/fileupl"